Ticking Timebomb, or Falsely Stereotyped?

 Watch Shannon, Navy Veteran, recount the history of the US at war during our Combat to Community® training for providers.
 (0:28)

 Immersive Military Culture

-Military culture meets the traditional definition of a culture, because it has its own vocabulary, codes of behavior and dress, as well as rites of passage and rituals.
-Meyer and colleagues (2016) pointed out: “Immersion in military culture can be such an indelible experience that veterans will identify with it more than any other cultural influence even decades after leaving active duty service.”
+Military culture meets the traditional definition of a culture because it has its own vocabulary, codes of behavior, dress, as well as rites of passage and rituals.
+Meyer and colleagues (2016) pointed out: “Immersion in military culture can be such an indelible experience that veterans will identify with it more than any other cultural influence even decades after leaving active-duty service.”
 This is not to minimize the other cultural influences or demographic subcultures within the military; however, veterans may emerge from their time in the military with a fundamentally altered worldview that may be a barrier to successful re-integration into their communities and civilian life.
-Consequently, as with any demographic group, research suggests that knowledge of military culture may be as important as are health treatment options or service delivery procedures in achieving successful outcomes, and that a lack of cultural competence may contribute to poor outcomes.
+Consequently, as with any demographic group, research suggests that knowledge of military culture may be as important as health treatment options or service delivery approach in achieving successful outcomes, and that a lack of cultural information may contribute to poor outcomes.